PelleLille/hsl-docs/functions.rst

 .. function:: queue_quota(name)

   Get the usage for a specific quota.
-Messages may be assigned to one or more quotas when calling eg. :func:`eodonce.EODMailMessage.queue` which is the incremented accordingly.
+Messages may be assigned to one or more quotas when calling eg. :func:`eodonce.EODMailMessage.queue` which is then incremented accordingly.
 When the messages is removed from the queue (delivered or not) the quota is decremented.

   :param string name: the quota name
   :return: the quota information